 In jet boating at it's best, the spins throw a bit of water about, particularly if there is some wind around.
 If the weather is cooler, or you really don't want to get wet, wear a warm, waterproof jacket for your trip.
-While we do supply you with the mandatory life jacket, we don't supply a waterproof jacket during any Covid19 Alert Levels.
+While we do supply you with the mandatory life jacket, we don't supply a waterproof jacket so advise to bring your own.

 Yes!
 We recommend wearing well-fitting sunglasses (that aren't loose on your head) and you are welcome to wear your prescription glasses.
 If you're concerned your glasses may fall off, bring a glasses strap, or purchase one on arrival.

 The time of your jet boat ride is your departure time.
 To avoid missing your ride, check-in at our base at least 15 minutes before your reserved time.
 Running late?
 Give us a call and we will try to get you on a later departure time.

 It's up to you, but we do recommend booking in a time slot to avoid having to wait for a ride (or missing out!) when you get here.
 You can call us to book, or buy your tickets online through our website.

 There is no lower age limit, but all passengers must be at least 1 metre (39 inches) tall to ride the boat.
 At Hukafalls Jet, children are 15 years old or under.

 A family ticket at Hukafalls Jet is for two adults and two children.